zobinHuang/mTCP-skeleton/README.md

 # mTCP-skeleton

-This repo contains a epoll server/client communication program built based on mTCP with the support of DPDK 21.11.

-TODO: Memcached transparent
+This repo provides skeleton application based on mTCP-DPDK 21.11, sample applications are also provided to demonstrate the code flow.

 ## Preparation